DNA-styx/Navbot-StuckBot-Visualiser/README.md

 HTML script and SourceMod Plugin used to parse Day of Defeat:Source SourceMod logs for Navbot 'stuckbot' events, aggregate them into one file and display them in game to assist with finding poor waypointing.

 Vibed together over the course of a day with LLMs, more a usable proof of concept.
-Tested with up to 18 logs, 1800 stuck events and 16 maps.
+Tested with up to 18 logs, 1800 stuck events over 16 maps.

 Requirements/Created with:
 - Day of Defeat:Source server running NavBot and Mapchooser/Mapchooser Extended